 Transition P2:P3.
-Upon the loss of bias or the receipt of a PHY remote command packet that sets the suspend variable to one, the PHY port leaves the active state to start functioning as a suspend initiator.
+Upon the loss of bias or the receipt of a PHY remote command packet that sets the suspend variable to one, The PHY port leaves the active state to start functioning as a suspend initiator after either of two events: the loss of observed bias or the receipt of a PHY remote command packet that set the port's suspend variable to one.
 A loss of bias is usually the result of a physical disconnection or the loss of power to the connected peer PHY port.
-If the transition is the result of a remote command packet, the PHY transmits a remote confirmation packet with the ok bit set to one.
-In the meantime, the suspend initiator has signaled TX_SUSPEND to its connected peer PHY.
+If the transition is the result of a remote command packet, exit from the active state is delayed until the PHY transmits a remote confirmation packet with the ok bit set to one.
+In the meantime, the suspend initiator and subsequently signals TX_SUSPEND to its connected peer PHY.